Cesar Aguilar

 Cesar Aguilar is an American politician.
-He is a member for the 26th district of the Arizona House of Representatives, alongside Flavio Bravo, since 2023.
+He is a member for the 26th district of the Arizona House of Representatives, alongside Quantá Crews, since 2023.

 Life and career

 Aguilar was born in Phoenix, Arizona.
 He attended Northern Arizona University.

 In August 2022, Aguilar defeated Christian Solorio and Gil Hacohen in the Democratic primary election for the 26th district of the Arizona House of Representatives.
 In November 2022, he was elected along with Flavio Bravo in the general election.
 He assumes office in 2023.